Jerry Lewis: Solo performances and live shows

-Lewis remained at Paramount and started off with his first solo effort The Delicate Delinquent (1957) then starred in his next film The Sad Sack (1957).
-Frank Tashlin, whose background as a Looney Tunes cartoon director suited Lewis's brand of humor, came on board.
-Lewis did new films with him, first with Rock-A-Bye Baby (1958) and then The Geisha Boy (1958).
-Billy Wilder asked Lewis to play the lead role of an uptight jazz musician named Jerry, who winds up on the run from the mob in Some Like It Hot, but he turned the role down.

-Lewis then appeared in Don't Give Up The Ship (1959) and made a cameo appearance in Li'l Abner (1959).
+Lewis remained at Paramount and started off with his first solo film The Delicate Delinquent (1957) then starred in The Sad Sack (1957).
+Frank Tashlin, whose background as a Looney Tunes cartoon director (for Warner Bros.) suited Lewis's brand of humor and came on board.
+The pair did new films, first with Rock-A-Bye Baby (1958) and then The Geisha Boy (1958).
+Billy Wilder asked Lewis to play the lead role of an uptight jazz musician, who winds up on the run from a mob in Some Like It Hot, but he turned it down.
+Lewis then appeared in Don't Give Up The Ship (1959) and cameoed in Li'l Abner (1959).

 A 1959 contract between Paramount and Jerry Lewis Productions specified a payment of $10 million plus 60% of the profits for 14 films over seven years.

-This contract made Lewis the highest paid individual Hollywood talent to date and was unprecedented in that he had unlimited creative control, including final cut and the return of film rights after 30 years.
-Lewis's clout and box office were so strong (his films had already earned Paramount $100 million in rentals) that Barney Balaban, head of production at Paramount at that time, told the press, "If Jerry wants to burn down the studio I'll give him the match!"
+This made Lewis the highest paid individual Hollywood talent to date and was unprecedented in that he had unlimited creative control, including final cut and the return of film rights after 30 years.
+Lewis's clout and box office were so strong that Barney Balaban, head of production at Paramount, told the press, "If Jerry wants to burn down the studio I'll give him the match!"